How should your city move – in daily life and in times of crisis?Join the conversation and help reimagine urban mobility.

 “What urban mobility will make your city more liveable today and prepared to respond to future crises?”

-To reflect on this, participants will consider two key themes:
+To reflect on this, participants reflected on two key themes:

 Planning for both the everyday and the unexpected, from routine delays to larger disruptions, such as climate events or infrastructure failure